 The Planners Working Group (PWG) was designed to be the primary mechanism for information sharing and capacity building throughout the Project.
-PWG members included representatives from each of the NRM bodies in the Cluster, the Griffith University team and the researchers when available to attend workshops.
+PWG members included representatives from each of the NRM regional bodies in the Cluster, the Griffith University team and other researchers as required.